WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 namelist.fire: fuel characteristics for different fuel types are defined in this file
 Input_sounding: the atmospheric state including wind components along X and Y direction, temperature, and water vapor mixing ratio along the vertical axis is specified in this input file

 ..
-Note:: the input files are text files which can be generated/edited using text editors such as Notepad and Sublime Text.
+Note:: The input files are text files which can be generated/edited using text editors such as Notepad and Sublime Text.

-**Hint:** the best way to generate the input files is to use sample inputs such as hill_simple and two_fires, and modify them as required.
+**Hint:** The best way to generate the input files is to use sample inputs such as hill_simple and two_fires, and modify them as required.

 Namelist.input
 ^^^^^^^^^^^^^^